andersganander/albumtalk/TESTING.md

 ## Browser Testing

-- The Website was tested on Google Chrome and Firefox browsers on MacOS (Sequoia 15.1.1) with no issues noted (except for the bugs listed below).
+- The Website was tested on Google Chrome and Firefox browsers on MacOS (Sequoia 15.1.1) and Windows 11 with no issues noted (except for the bugs listed below).
 - When tested on Safari there was a problem with log in, which is described in more detail here: [#84][i84].

-## Device Testing (TODO)
+## Device Testing

-- The website was viewed on different devices such as Desktop, Laptop, iPhone SE,  and iPad to ensure responsiveness.
+- The website was viewed on different devices such as laptop, iPhone 8 and iPad to ensure responsiveness.
 The responsive design was also checked using Chrome developer tools.
+- The issues with Safari also apply to Chrome on iOS.
+In a discussion on CI's Slack where this problem is addressed, it is mentioned that it affects all browsers on iOS.
+Chrome settings offer the option to "allow cross-site tracking," but even with that setting enabled, the login still does not work.

 ## Bugs